tomasstolker/ARTES/README.rst

 Copyright 2018-2020 Tomas Stolker

-ARTES is free software and distributed under the GNU General Public License v3.
+ARTES is distributed under the MIT License.
+See the LICENSE file for the terms and conditions.